Camping in West Wales

 Tracking & performance, Targeting & advertising.

 St David's Lleithyr Meadow Caravan and Motorhome Club site is nestled between three headlands of the dramatic Pembrokeshire Coast.
 It offers swimming, surfing, windsurfing and sailing from Whitesands Bay, just over a mile from the site.
 Anglers can fish in the reservoirs or the sea.
 Dedicated to the outdoor lover, the site encourages you to explore the rich, luscious surroundings.
 The site has 115 grass pitches (some seasonal), all with 16 amp electricity.
+In the unlikely event of boredom at the site's Whitesands location, daily trips are available to Ramsey from St Justinians and Skomer, Skokholm and Grassholm from Martin's Haven (about 20 miles down the coast from the site).
+No arrivals before 1.00pm.
+The site has 113 grass pitches.

 Freshwater East Caravan and Motorhome Club site is located within the Pembrokeshire Coast National Park.
 The site is flanked by trees on one side with a mix of grass and hardstanding tiered pitch areas to choose from.
-There is a total of 142 pitches (some seasonal), 77 hardstanding, all with 16 amp electricity hook-ups.
-There are four pitches for tents.
+There is a total of 142 pitches (some seasonal), 11 are serviced, 48 grass and the rest are hardstanding all with 16 amp electricity hook-ups.
 The beach and the Pembroke Coastal Path are just a few minutes’ walk.
 This is an excellent area for walking with magnificent cliff views and birdwatching.
 You will find Saint David’s, the smallest cathedral city, well worth a visit.
+No arrivals before 1.00pm.

 Entering this park through an avenue of trees, you will see on the left the impressive row of stone built kilns which give it its name.
 The park has a natural setting with trees, shrubs and well tended, mature flowerbeds.
 The area for touring units is separated from the caravan holiday homes in a large meadow.
 Here are 130 numbered pitches grouped in hedged areas, all with 13A electricity, 44 ‘super’ pitches with services.
 An open, unmarked meadow provides 70 pitches for tents without electricity.
 There are 590 holiday homes, some privately owned, others to rent.
 This holiday park provides activities and entertainment for the whole family.